SiEr0212/PORTFOLIO/README.md

-This is a PORTFOLIO-Website to showcase my web-dev projects.
+This is a PORTFOLIO-website to showcase my web-dev projects.

+I'm using HTML5, CSS3 and Bootstrap.